vandeplaslab/Moran_Imaging/README.md

 3. Download the tutorial notebooks from GitHub, open the JupyterLab interactive development environment and run the notebooks.

 Run the following notebook to reproduce Figures 1 and 2 of the main manuscipt, and Figures 9 and 10 of the supplementary material.
+We demonstrate how to quantify spatial dependence and spatial heterogeneity, and how to compute the Moran quadrant map of an image.

         jupyter lab Exploratory_spatial_data_analysis.ipynb